MartaReb/Portfolio/README.md

  ## Other projects

   ### SQL
- As part of my learning process, I have taken on the challenge of completing all of the tasks on the [SQLZOO website](https://sqlzoo.net/wiki/SQL_Tutorial).
-You can track my current progress here:
+ As part of my learning process, I took on the challenge of completing all tasks on the [SQLZOO website](https://sqlzoo.net/wiki/SQL_Tutorial).
+These are solutions to all of the main 10 and 1 additional topics posted on the sqlzoo.net tutorial:

   📝 [SELECT basics + SELECT names](https://docs.google.com/spreadsheets/d/14ErK9BRq6LU8IIEOZDQ6vLIO84F4ET5BzTAatRvrisU/edit#gid=0)